When defining the wacky architectural stylings of Googie, just think The Jetsons meets modernist coffee shop!

 Denny’s Restaurant (1826 S. Las Vegas Blvd.) – Purveyors of Googie architecture, Louis Armet & Eldon Davis were credited with creating over 4,000 Googie coffee shops in the mid-century, many of which were built in Las Vegas.
 Unfortunately most have seen better days or have been re-purposed while others were bulldozed completely.
 This busy Las Vegas Boulevard location near the south entrance to downtown, though, is still a great example of classic 1960s Denny’s Googie and doing just fine.

-Tacos Mexico – This fast food restaurant has been around since 1975 and has two Googie locations that are awesome.
-3820 W Sahara Ave at South Valley View Blvd. is a former Denny’s (early 1960s) that boasts the boomerang roofline designed by Armet & Davis, and another gem is located at 1205 E. Charleston Blvd. at South Maryland Parkway (dating to 1967).
+Tacos Mexico – This fast food restaurant has been around since 1975 and has two mid-century Googie locations that are awesome.
+3820 W Sahara Ave at South Valley View Blvd. circa 1967, and another gem that’s a former Denny’s (early 1960s) boasting the iconic boomerang roofline designed by Armet & Davis, located at 1205 E. Charleston Blvd. at South Maryland Parkway.

 La Concha Visitor’s Center (770 N. Las Vegas Blvd.) – An extreme example of Googie architecture that speaks for itself is the former La Concha Motel lobby, designed by noted modernist architect Paul R. Williams, and currently re-purposed as the visitors center at the Neon Museum.
 It could be argued that Willaims’ Guardian Angel Cathedral next to the Encore Hotel & Casino is also very Googie-centric with its exaggerated A-Frame and “steeple”; see for yourself, here.